CARM Release Prior to Payment: What Canadian Importers Need to Know

 Second is delegation errors in the CARM Client Portal.
 If you want your broker to manage RPP on your behalf, you need to delegate the right authorities in the portal.
 Missing or incorrect delegations mean your broker can’t post security, can’t see your balance, and can’t release your goods.
 We spend a lot of time walking new clients through portal setup because CBSA’s interface is not intuitive.

 Third is reconciliation lag.
 CBSA’s monthly statements in CARM sometimes take weeks to finalize, and if there’s a dispute over classification or valuation, the debit might not match what you expected.
-Keeping your own records — every B3, every commercial invoice, every duty calculation — is the only way to catch discrepancies before they become compliance problems.
+Keeping your own records — every CAD, every commercial invoice, every duty calculation — is the only way to catch discrepancies before they become compliance problems.
 Our compliance services team helps clients audit these records, but the importer of record is ultimately responsible.

 Deciding If RPP Makes Sense for Your Operation